The Patriot's Primer on American Liberty (Full Copyright Text)

 In Federalist No. 32, Hamilton notes, “But as the plan of the [constitutional] convention aims only at a partial union or consolidation, the State governments would clearly retain all the rights of sovereignty which they before had, and which were not, by that act, exclusively delegated to the United States.”

-The new Constitution stipulated that once 9 of the 13 original states ratified it through state conventions, a date would be established for its implementation.
+The new Constitution stipulated that once nine of the thirteen original states ratified it through state conventions, a date would be established for its implementation.
 This created controversy, as the new Constitution had no standing authority to make such a stipulation.
-However, once the ninth state, New Hampshire, reported its convention’s approval on June 21st, 1788, the Continental Congress set the Constitution’s enactment date as March 4th, 1789.
-With Rhode Island’s ratification on May 29th, 1790, all 13 states endorsed the Constitution.
+However, once the ninth state, New Hampshire, reported its convention’s approval on June 21, 1788, the Continental Congress set the Constitution’s enactment date as March 4, 1789.
+With Rhode Island’s ratification on May 29, 1790, all thirteen states endorsed the Constitution.

 Though critical of many of its provisions, Thomas Jefferson wrote in reflection of the Convention and its product: “The example of changing a constitution by assembling the wise men of the state, instead of assembling armies, will be worth as much to the world as the former examples we had given them.
 The constitution, too, which was the result of our deliberation, is unquestionably the wisest ever yet presented to men.”

-Our Founders affirmed that the natural rights enumerated in our Declaration of Independence and, by extension, as codified in its subordinate guidance, our Constitution, are those endowed by our Creator.
-Regarding the supremacy of the Declaration’s enumerations, on the occasion of the Declaration’s 50th anniversary, Madison wrote to Jefferson, “On the distinctive principles of the Government … of the U. States, the best guides are to be found in … The Declaration of Independence, as the fundamental Act of Union of these States.”
+As previously noted, our Founders affirmed that the unalienable Rights of Man enumerated in our Declaration of Independence and, by extension, as codified in its subordinate guidance, our Constitution, are those “endowed by their Creator.”
+Regarding the supremacy of the Declaration’s enumerations, on the occasion of the Declaration’s fiftieth anniversary, Madison wrote to Jefferson, “On the distinctive principles of the Government … of the U. States, the best guides are to be found in … The Declaration of Independence, as the fundamental Act of Union of these States.”

-Hence, the U.S. Constitution was created as a contractual agreement binding the several states into one union as our national motto implies — E Pluribus Unum.
-But the innate Rights of Mankind identified in the Declaration, provide the overarching basis for that union, irrevocable and non-negotiable by way of “collective agreement and compromise.”
+Hence, the U.S. Constitution was created as a contractual agreement binding the several states into one union as implied by our original national motto — E Pluribus Unum.
+But the innate Rights of Mankind identified in the Declaration provide the overarching basis for that union, irrevocable and non-negotiable by way of “collective agreement and compromise.”

 But as James Monroe cautioned, “How prone all human institutions have been to decay; how subject the best-formed and most wisely organized governments have been to lose their check and totally dissolve; how difficult it has been for mankind, in all ages and countries, to preserve their dearest rights and best privileges, impelled as it were by an irresistible fate of despotism.”